underground-software/kdlp.underground.software/md/course/fall2023/assignments/final_pres_guide.md

 be able to explain what you did and why it matters to others, and show your thought process when you are faced with a problem.

+## OUTCOME

+* Utilize the cumulative knowledge one has gained in the course

 ##### Duration

 - Total hard time limit: 20 minutes